cleanmachinetulsa/ServicePro_v3/MASTER_PLAN_V3.md

 Future devs

-Rule:
-Whenever a major architecture decision is made (e.g., new tier logic, new agent type, website generator spec), update this file.
+Rule: Whenever a major architecture decision is made (e.g., new tier logic, new agent type, website generator spec, billing behavior), update this file.

 0.2 ServicePro Backbone as Migration Package
-Treat tenant isolation docs (servicepro-backbone.md, etc.) as inputs to Phase 1, not a parallel codebase.
+Treat tenant isolation docs (servicepro-backbone.md, TENANT_ISOLATION_IMPORT.md, etc.) as inputs to Phase 1, not a parallel codebase.

 No second ServicePro repo.